jjl/crouton-clj/README.md

 (route-fn path) ; => {:crouton/route :user-profile :name "irresponsible" :id 123}
 ```

+## Bidirectional Routing

 ## Internals

 The `Crouton` class is all you need to drive us from Java.

-There are parallel clojurescript implementations
+There are parallel clojurescript implementations.
+They should be fast, but not *as* fast.

 ## Copyright and License